Skip to content

 Many Cert Ed graduates have dedicated their careers to inspiring students and communities, and educating young people globally – a commitment the University is proud to be formally honouring.

-Dr Matthew Andrews, Chief Operating Officer and Pro Vice-Chancellor, said: “We are delighted to welcome our Cert Ed graduates onto campus to celebrate their incredible achievements.
+Dr Matthew Andrews, Chief Operating Officer and Pro Vice-Chancellor, said: “We were delighted to welcome a huge number of Cert Ed graduates and their guests onto campus to celebrate their incredible achievements.
 Their passion and service for teaching deserve recognition and we are honoured to confer them with their well-deserved bachelor’s degree.

 “We are exceptionally proud of our heritage in training the teachers of the future – this dates back more than 175 years.
-Welcoming back so many of our esteemed alumni will help to inspire current cohorts of trainee teachers, so it really will be a fantastic occasion for all.
+Countless moving stories were shared at the event by our esteemed alumni, offering inspiration to current cohorts of trainee teachers, so it really was a fantastic occasion for all.